UPDATE: This buy local post was originally published on 23 November 2016 and updated on 23 March 2021.

 If your business is based locally in a community where you live, play, and work, but you provide your offerings online, you might have a perception problem.
 It’s time to show your audience how they can buy local from your online store.

 The typical scenario of “shopping small” includes customers strolling down the main street and window shopping in actual windows.
 What about your online store?
 Where do you fit?
-You’re not a huge chain, but you’re not that cute little boutique built of bricks and mortar on Main Street.
+You’re not a huge chain, but you’re not that cute little ahop on the corner.

 With the anonymity that can come from online shopping, it’s important to remind your customers of the benefits of choosing your online small business.